michaeltoohig/bilolok/ROADMAP.md

 # Roadmap

 Current project codebase is far behind on updates.
-This mostly falls back to development being dependent on SQLAlchemy 1.3 and it was undergoing major changes towards version 2.0 while FastAPI was also going through growing pains as it was young when this project started too.
+This mostly falls back to development being dependent on SQLAlchemy 1.3 and it was undergoing major changes towards version 1.4 and 2.0 while FastAPI was also going through growing pains as it was young when this project started too.

-In the beginning of the project I ran into issues with Docker for Windows with WSL 1 so I didn't use Docker much but in past years I have other projects that work well with Docker with WSL 2 so I also want to migrate the codebase to Docker for easier development startup and deployment.
+In the beginning of the project I ran into issues with Docker for Windows with WSL 1 so I didn't use Docker much but in past years I have other projects that work well with Docker with WSL 2 so I also want to migrate this codebase to Docker for easier development startup and deployment.

-- [ ] Update dev docker config with explicit envvars rather than implicit envfile
+- [x] Update dev docker config with explicit envvars rather than implicit envfile
 - [x] Makefile for easy dev, setup, deploy, etc.
 - [ ] Update deployment scripts to use new production docker-compose.yml